minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 In the example above, despite being pretty simple, stablishes all the rules that applies to typed throwing functions:

-1. Any function or init method that is marked as `throws` can declare which type will be thrown in the function body.
+1. Any function or init method that is marked as `throws` can declare which type will be thrown from the function body.
 2. Just one type of error (if any), can be added to the function signature.
 3. The error **must** conform to `Swift.Error`, following the same rules as the `throw` statement.